CANopenTerm/CANopenTerm/docs/origin-and-vision.md

-Building on the core capabilities of CANopenTerm and the [JSON-based profile format](codb2json?id=file-format-specification), the project is actively extending its ecosystem. **[CANvenient](/canvenient)**, a C library currently under development, will provide a unified interface to various manufacturer-specific CAN drivers on Windows and is scheduled for integration in the upcoming major release version 2.0.
-By reducing fragmentation from proprietary APIs, this open-source library will simplify CAN hardware access not only for CANopenTerm but also for other current and future CAN software projects.
+Building on the core capabilities of CANopenTerm and the [JSON-based profile format](codb2json?id=file-format-specification), the project is actively extending its ecosystem. **[CANvenient](/canvenient)**, a C library, provides a unified interface to various manufacturer-specific CAN APIs on Windows.
+By reducing fragmentation from proprietary APIs, this open-source library simplifies CAN hardware access not only for CANopenTerm but also for other current and future CAN software projects.
 Contributions and feedback from the community are welcome to help shape its evolution.

 ## Get Involved